uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/potrf.rst

    GPU support is for only real precisions.

-   GPU support for this function does not include error reportingthrough the info parameter.
+   GPU support for this function does not include error reporting through the info parameter.